 Trucks appear for sale at auctions for many reasons including insolvent company liquidation, repairable write offs, written off for parts only, ex government or ex lease, as part of a clearing sale or excess trade-in stock from truck dealers.

-Many small owner operators keep close eye on auction events in the hope of securing either truck or trailer at well below replacement cost, so at times there can be healthy bidding competition.
-So, be sure not to get caught up in the frenzy and stick to your bidding limit so as to secure a great price.
+Due to being such a large capital outlay, many owner-operators keep close eye on Truck and Machinery auctions in the hope of securing either truck, or trailer, at well below replacement cost compared to buying new or from a yard.
+Bidding competition for sought after heavy equipment can often be quite healthy.
+Here’s an important point, be sure not to get caught up in that frenzy, remember the possible downsides like repair costs, unknown damage/faults and stick to your bidding limit so as to secure a great price.

-ability to be registered otherwise this should be researched.
-Remember, the auctioneers are earning a commision when they sell an item, so, they should be happy to help you with any pre-auction questions.
+Always inquire as to the truck or buses history, for example who was the previous owner, why is it at auction.
+Most reputable auction centres at a minimum will supply details on title, and ability to be re-registered otherwise this should be researched.
+Remember, the auctioneers are earning a commission when they sell an item, so, they should be happy to help you with any pre-auction questions.

 Tips for buying a used truck: